Facebook's mission with Oculus Quest is all about VR games

 The company set up mock tennis courts in the San Jose Convention Center, where people can compete in games while wearing the headset.
 It also set up a large game space where up to six people could split into two teams, competing in an Old West-style shootout while hiding behind various crates and boxes in the room.

-Each of the experiences were designed to show off both the Quest's all-in-one, wire-free design and the experiences VR can offer.
+Each of the experiences was designed to show off both the Quest's all-in-one, wire-free design and the experiences VR can offer.

 But Barra said if you squint a little and think about new technology coming down the pike -- like much lighter headsets, better sensors and the ability to use your full hands in VR rather than rely on controllers -- you can also get a sense of the future Oculus sees.